1 Day in Warsaw

 pl.
 Defilad 1

-The best-known and tallest building in the city, the Palace of Culture and Science, was a gift from the Soviet people to the Poles.
+The best-known and one of the tallest building in the city, the Palace of Culture and Science, was a gift from the Soviet people to the Poles.
 Visible from almost any place in Warsaw, the palace is to Warsaw what the Eiffel Tower is to Paris – the perfect landmark.

 No other river in Europe is like the Vistula flowing through Warsaw.
 Its natural banks, inhabited by wild fowl, are right next to the city’s boulevards.
 In the summer, the weekend city life comes alive here – trendy bars and clubs, charming bistros, and outdoor events attract both city dwellers and tourists, while the sandy beaches are the perfect place to chill out.
 A cruise down the river to see the city from the water is also an interesting option.